On Experiments: Experiments

 \subsection{Admissible and Bayesian decision rules}

-The optimal decision rule will in general depend on the decision makers prior knowledge about the unknown.
+The optimal decision rule will, in general, depend on the prior knowledge of the decision maker about the unknown.
 Even without this knowledge, the decision maker can remove rules that are obviously not optimal.

 \begin{definition} Let $e$ be an experiment.
 A decision rule $d$ is \emph{admissible for $e$} if there does not exist a decision rule $d'$ with,

 with strict inequality for at least one $\theta$.